-The FADEC MAINT annunciator comes on when either FADEC/ECU channel transmit ARINC 429 data bus word label
+The FADEC MAINT annunciator comes on when either FADEC/ECU channel transmits ARINC 429 data bus word label 350,351,352,353 and 354 bit 14 through 29 to activate a discrete ground output on the

-350,351,352,353 and 354 bit 14 through 29 set to switch discrete ground on the Dual Tachometer Indicator (1M6).
-This indication is only provided after engine shutdown (Ng less than 5%).
-These complete the ground required at input R of the amber FADEC FAULT annunciator to cause the annunciator to come on.
+Dual Tachometer Indicator (1M6).
+This indication is only provided after engine shutdown (Ng less than 5%), with the exception of a frangible fuse fault (Label 351 Bit 26 / CFW 2 Fault Word 12) which annunciates immediately.
+These complete the ground required at input R of the white FADEC MAINT annunciator to cause the annunciator to come on.
 This annunciator can be dimmed.